 Thinking about innovative solutions can help combat homelessness.
 Many believe that we should start by providing them with the mental health care they need, including treatment for drug and alcohol abuse.
 For homeless advocates, however, this approach puts the cart before the horse.

 The Home First movement, a national coalition for the homeless, believes that before taking steps to relieve mental illness and addiction, we must first address a homeless individual’s living situation.
 Giving someone a steady place to live empowers them to address issues such as health, substance use, and employment.
 Without taking care of that need, the person is unable to gain the services needed to tackle their other issues.
 The Home First movement has successfully helped many individuals who have experienced homelessness achieve a healthier, more stable lifestyle.

-As with most social issues, there are many factors that contribute to homelessness and addiction.
-There is no easy solution to the substance abuse issues seen in the homeless population, but then again, there is no easy solution to the substance abuse issue in “normal” society.
+As with most social issues, there are many factors that contribute to homelessness and alcohol or drug addiction.
 It is important to remember that homeless people are people first and have the same problems as those who have homes.
-We should not stereotype the homeless as being addicts, as this can further marginalized them.
-What we need to know when seeing a homeless person struggling with addiction is that it is not their “fault.”
+We should not marginalize homeless individuals or stereotype them as addicts.
 Humans are flawed, no matter their living situation, and if we can have compassion for the homeless population, perhaps part of the problem will be fixed.